Programme

 Cabaret des Péchés

-Since leaving the Midwest in 2002 to attend the Brubeck Institute in California, bassist Joe Sanders was lucky to perform and learn alongside some of the greatest jazz figures.
-And the impressive journey continued: Dave Brubeck, Christian McBride, Terence Blanchard, Ron Carter, Roy Hargrove, John Clayton, Charlie Haden, Herbie Hancock, Charles Lloyd, and Wayne Shorter– an extraordinary roster by the age of forty.
+Since leaving the Midwest in 2002 to attend the Brubeck Institute in California, bassist Joe Sanders has had the privilege of performing alongside some of the greatest jazz figures.
+His impressive journey continued with collaborations with legendary artists such as Dave Brubeck, Christian McBride, Terence Blanchard, Ron Carter, Roy Hargrove, John Clayton, Charlie Haden, Herbie Hancock, Charles Lloyd, and Wayne Shorter—an extraordinary roster by the age of forty.

 After completing his studies at the Brubeck Institute and further training at the Thelonious Monk Institute, Sanders moved to New York in 2007.
-There, he continued to study through various educational programs while also becoming an active part of the jazz scene.
-He built rich musical and personal relationships with musicians of his generation and the still-active legends of jazz, allowing him to master both classic styles and contemporary trends in jazz.
+There, he continued his education through various programs while actively engaging with the city‘s jazz scene.
+He built deep musical and personal relationships with both his generation‘s musicians and jazz legends, mastering both classic styles and contemporary trends.

-2012 was a breakthrough year for Joe Sanders, as he released his debut solo album, Introducing Joe Sanders, on the acclaimed Criss-Cross label.
-A year later, he joined Charles Lloyd’s band, where Lloyd not only helped Sanders further develop his musical abilities but also expanded his understanding of the philosophical and thoughtful dimensions of shared music.
+2012 was a breakthrough year for Joe Sanders when he released his debut solo album, Introducing Joe Sanders, on the acclaimed Criss-Cross label.
+A year later, he joined Charles Lloyd’s band, where Lloyd not only helped Sanders refine his musical abilities but also expanded his understanding of the philosophical and emotional dimensions of shared music.

-In 2017, as the leader of his own band, Joe Sanders’ Infinity, he released his second album, Humanity, a musical commentary reflecting on a world full of violence and his desire for compassion and love among people.
-During the Covid-19 pandemic, Joe Sanders focused on self-education in electronic tools applicable to his music, as well as in production and composition, and he deepened his skills on other instruments, especially piano and drums.
-In October 2024, he released his third album, Parallels, the result of this self-study, featuring both live recordings and music produced in his home studio, where he played all the instruments himself.
+In 2017, as the leader of his own band, Joe Sanders’ Infinity, he released his second album, Humanity, a musical commentary on a world filled with violence and his desire for compassion and love among people.
+During the Covid-19 pandemic, Sanders focused on self-education, exploring electronic tools for his music, as well as honing his production, composition, and skills on other instruments, particularly piano and drums.
+In October 2024, he released his third album, Parallels, a product of this self-study.
+The album features both live recordings and music produced in his home studio, where Sanders played all the instruments himself.

-At JazzFestBrno, however, Joe Sanders will bring his original music in a more traditional quartet setup.
+For his performance at JazzFestBrno, however, Joe Sanders will present his original music in a more traditional quartet setup.

-Saxophone legend Sonny Rollins is certainly not one of those who butter somebody up.
-However, he made an exception for his fellow saxophonist James Brandon Lewis: “When I listen to you, I listen to Buddha, I listen to Confucius… I listen to the deeper meaning of life.
-You help keep the world in balance.”
+Saxophone legend Sonny Rollins is not known for flattery, but he made an exception for his fellow saxophonist James Brandon Lewis: „When I listen to you, I listen to Buddha, I listen to Confucius… I listen to the deeper meaning of life.
+You help keep the world in balance.“

-The saxophonist’s latest experiment is this year’s album The Messthetics and James Brandon Lewis, which he introduced in Prague’s MeetFactory in October.
-This partnership with the post-punk band The Messthetics, featuring members of the famous rock band Fugazi, marks an unusual project.
-However, Lewis’s jazz trio, which has an unconventional lineup of saxophone, electric cello, and drums, also has a certain “punk” dimension.
-According to Lewis, the alpha and omega of this extraordinary “power trio” is to achieve absolute energy.
-This party is definitely not shaping up to be a tame gathering.
+Lewis’s latest experiment is The Messthetics and James Brandon Lewis, released this year.
+This partnership with the post-punk band The Messthetics, featuring members of the iconic rock group Fugazi, marks an exciting new project.
+Lewis‘s jazz trio, which features an unconventional lineup of saxophone, electric bass, and drums, also carries a certain “punk” energy.
+According to Lewis, the key to this extraordinary “power trio” is achieving pure energy.
+This performance is sure to be anything but tame.

 Milan Kašuba 85